Jay-Karia/jqlite/docs/api.md

 `print`

-Print the current data source to the console.
+Print the current data to the console.

 **Returns**: `void`